-On-going informal inspections or site visits (visual/observational) of the work site should be conducted on a monthly basis by a team made up of the management, supervisor and worker representatives of the work site and if practical the GH's Health & Safety Officer.
-The GH's Health and Safety representatives with the assistance of the Health and Safety Officer will conduct monthly informal inspections if any unsafe or unhealthy working conditions are identified, they must be documented on the Unsafe/Unhealthy Worksite Reporting Form (Appendix A-2 on eCompliance).
+On-going informal inspections or site visits (visual/observational) of the work site should be conducted on a monthly basis by a team made up of the management, supervisor and worker representatives of the work site and if practical the Division health & safety officer.
+The Division Health and Safety representatives with the assistance of the health and safety officer will conduct monthly informal inspections if any unsafe or unhealthy working conditions are identified, they must be documented on the Unsafe/Unhealthy Worksite Reporting Form (See eCompliance/Incident/Hazard).
 In many cases, a supervisor can correct a problem by discussing an unsafe act with a worker or by issuing instructions to have an unsafe condition corrected.
-Department managers and supervisors will encourage employees to report observations of unsafe/unhealthy conditions on an on-going basis to meet worker right and responsibility requirements under the Occupational Health and Safety Act, Regulation and Code.
+Department managers/supervisors/principals will encourage employees to report observations of unsafe/unhealthy conditions on an on-going basis to meet worker right and responsibility requirements under the Occupational Health and Safety Act, Regulation and Code.
 Management should always initiate prompt corrective action in response to valid concerns of workers.